logion-network/logion-backend-ts/doc/Authentication.md

 * Has the possibility to verify token's signature.
 * Has the possibility to access to token's content (token expiration date and roles).

-## Open issues
-* We have no classical user/password input screen - what about UX ?